15 coupon campaign ideas impacting every stage of customer lifecycle.

 Activation & Engagement

-Investing in keeping your current customers happy is a good business in the long term, as it’s five to 25 more expensive to acquire a new customer than retaining an old one.
+Investing in keeping your current customers happy is a good business in the long term, as it’s five to 25 more expensive to acquire a new customer than to retain an old one.

 Here is how coupons can help: